openshift/os/docs/faq.md

 ## Q: How do I know which RHEL will be in the next release?

 RHEL CoreOS ships RHEL updates after they're released.
-At the time of this writing, OpenShift 4.6 and below will stay on RHEL 8.2, and OpenShift 4.7 will (soon) start tracking RHEL 8.3.
+At the time of this writing, OpenShift 4.6 and below will stay on RHEL 8.2 EUS, and OpenShift 4.7 will (soon) start tracking RHEL 8.3.

 ## Q: How do I determine what version of an RPM is included in an RHCOS release?